-*I was watching (a SPEED Top 10) segment about Dale Earnhardt getting back in his crashed car at Daytona and was thinking there was someone else who did something like that a few years before.
-Am I right?” — George (Lawrence, Kansas)*
+Q: I was watching (a SPEED Top 10) segment about Dale Earnhardt getting back in his crashed car at Daytona and was thinking there was someone else who did something like that a few years before.
+Am I right?” – George, Lawrence, Kan.

-*I have noticed that NASCAR race cars are carrying fewer contingency stickers behind the front tires.
-Are there fewer programs, or are the teams not participating as in the past years?
+Q: I have noticed that NASCAR racecars are carrying fewer contingency stickers behind the front tires.
+Are there fewer programs or are the teams not participating as in the past years?
 I remember that Penske never carried many in order to have a ‘cleaner’ looking paint scheme.
-Both the Nationwide cars and Sprint Cup cars have a different look this year. — Jonathan (Naples, FL)*
+Both the Nationwide cars and Sprint Cup cars have a different look this year. – Jonathan, Naples, Fla.

 Personally, I think it’s a sign of the economy.
 There are probably fewer companies posting contingency awards right now.
 Also, NASCAR likely doesn’t want to talk much about that.
 I think you probably have to do more than just post awards for the competitors.
 There’s probably a payment to NASCAR involved as well.
 As the economy improves (hopefully) this situation will also.
 Ask any short track operator, the sponsorship market is tough right now on all levels.

-*Brian Newton, who I’m assuming is from the Louisville area, wants to know who was or is my favorite driver from the old Fairgrounds Motor Speedway, and why I feel that way.*
+Q: Brian Newton, who I’m assuming is from the Louisville area, wants to know who was or is my favorite driver from the old Fairgrounds Motor Speedway and why I feel that way.

 Keep the questions coming.
 Any type of racing, we’ll try to answer or find somebody who can.

 About the author

 The Frontstretch Staff is made up of a group of talented men and women spread out all over the United States and Canada.
 Residing in 15 states throughout the country, plus Ontario, and widely ranging in age, the staff showcases a wide variety of diverse opinions that will keep you coming back for more week in and week out.